-\Mr. Cohen.
-We have had submissions from the issuers that will be offering in the Federal --
+Mr. COHEN.
+We have had submissions from the issuers that will be offering in the Federal-

-\Chairman Camp.
+Chairman CAMP.
 And they have come to you because that is your responsibility.

-\Mr. Cohen.
+Mr. COHEN.
 They have come to my office, yes.

-\Chairman Camp.
+Chairman CAMP.
 Yes.
 But we obviously have not seen them and the American people have not seen them.
-So my question to you is: will the average family in mid and northern Michigan see a \$2,500 reduction in the premiums they pay?
+So my question to you is: Will the average family in mid and northern Michigan see a \$2,500 reduction in the premiums they pay?

-\Mr. Cohen.
+Mr. COHEN.
 You know, we have not released any data on the rates that have come into the Federally Facilitated Marketplace.
-We are very careful at CMS just as we do with the Part D Program and the

-Medicare Advantage Program.
-We only released that information once we have an agreement.
+We are very careful at CMS just as we are with the Part D program and the Medicare Advantage program.
+We only release that information once we have an agreement.
 We do not want to affect the market.

-\Chairman Camp.
-Well, the President promised that we will lower premiums -- I am quoting -- "up to \$2,500 for a typical family per year," end quote.
+Chairman CAMP.
+Well, the President promised that we will lower premiums "up to \$2,500 for a typical family per year."
 Is that going to happen?